Travel report: Bike and boat - On the road in Greece's mystical island world

 Wednesday:

-After breakfast we started for probably the most beautiful bike tour of the trip.
+After breakfast, we set off on what was probably the most beautiful bike tour of the trip.
 Around the island of Spetses, a great tour!
 And the stop at the beach bar was perfect.

 In the afternoon, the increasingly strong wind made it necessary to reschedule.
-Instead of the Thalassa, we took a hydrofoil to the beautiful island of Hydra, because the Thalassa could not dock there under these conditions.
+Instead of the Thalassa, we took a hydrofoil to the beautiful island of Hydra because the Thalassa could not dock there in these conditions.
 There are only three cars here.
-Otherwise it is walking or renting a donkey.
+Otherwise you have to walk or hire a donkey.

-In Hydra town, an enchanting little town, time stands still.
-One does not stop taking pictures.
-Around 8:30 pm our hydrofoil left for Poros, where the Thalassa was waiting for us and before that I wanted to eat something.
-But my goodness: The power suddenly went out on the whole island.
-And so it was for me and the guides (the others had eaten before the blackout) to drive hungry to Poros, order from the souvlaki inflatable boat delivery service and eat aboard the Thalassa.
-Great how the guides improvise!
-With more freshening winds forecast for the next day, our captain decided to make a late evening crossing to Methana rather than risk being stuck the next day.
+Time stands still in Hydra Town, a charming little town.
+You can't stop taking photos.
+At around 8:30 pm, our hydrofoil left for Poros, where the Thalassa was waiting for us and I wanted to eat something beforehand.
+But dear me: the power suddenly went out all over the island.
+So me and the guides (the others had eaten before the power cut) had to drive hungry to Poros, order souvlaki from the inflatable boat delivery service and eat on board the Thalassa.
+It's great how the guides improvise!
+As the winds were forecast to pick up again the next day, our captain decided to make a late evening crossing to Methana instead of taking the risk of being stranded the next day.

 Thursday:

 After a stormy night, it was time to get on the bike after breakfast.
-A round trip on Methana (mief 😉 - the name comes from the escaping gases) was on the program.
-The initial climb was in the heat - already in the morning at 09:00 the thermometer showed 37 degrees - not without.
+A round trip on Methana (mief 😉 - the name comes from the escaping gases) was on the agenda.
+The initial ascent was not without its challenges in the heat - the thermometer was already showing 37 degrees at 09:00 in the morning.
 But I wanted to cycle and so I continued to resist the temptation to switch to an e-bike.

-At noon, it was actually supposed to go to the island of Aegina with a swim break in between, but unfortunately there was a hydraulic problem on board.
-So we started a little later with the Thalassa and crossed directly to our last island (Aegina), where we enjoyed a wonderful dinner on the beach.
+At lunchtime, we were supposed to head to the island of Aegina with a swim break in between, but unfortunately there was a hydraulic problem on board.
+So we set off a little later with the Thalassa and sailed directly to our last island (Aegina), where we enjoyed a wonderful dinner on the beach.
 The Greek cuisine is incredibly good.

 Friday: